 If you have used NightView before and have customized its configuration, you may want to load the default configuration to avoid confusion during the tutorial.
-You can do this by selecting Load System Default Configuration from the File menu.
+To do this, go to the File menu and select Load System Default Configuration.

 In our example, we'll be debugging a single application.